GudenTorson/Standard-Deviation/readme.md

 # Standard Deviation
- **An console application for calculating the standard deviation for a set of values.**
+ **An console application for Windows that calculates the standard deviation for a set of values.**
  ---
  Features
 * Interpreters multiplication sign (`*`) as `VALUE*FREQUENCY`